Tierraoscura/Quadratic-Formula/README.md

 # Quadratic-Formula
-This helps solve a complicated math formula
+This program helps solve a complicated math formula